These Blueberry Butter Swim Biscuits are the easiest and best homemade blueberry biscuits. No biscuit cutter needed! Perfect for breakfast or dessert!

 - Bake (on the middle oven rack) for about 25-30 minutes, rotating dish once during baking.
 Tops should be golden brown and when you insert a toothpick in the center, it should come out clean with no wet batter.

-- In a bowl, whisk together powdered sugar with milk.
+- In a bowl, whisk together 1 cup powdered sugar and 2-3 Tablespoons milk.
 Drizzle on top of the warm biscuits.

 - Allow the biscuits to cool slightly then slice and serve.